jagi/meteor-astronomy/README.md

 </div>
 ```

 This code will not work.
-Iron Router looks for `_id` field directly on the level of the document.
+Iron Router looks for the `_id` field directly on the level of the document.
 However, the `_id` field is not there.
-The `_id` is stored in the internal object `_values` and we have getter defined for the document that takes care of getting the `_id` field.
-Fortunately, we have the `get` function that gets pure values (simple JavaScript object).
+The `_id` is stored in the internal object `_values` and we have the getter function defined for a document that takes care of getting the `_id` field.
+Fortunately, we have the `get` function that gets pure values (a simple JavaScript object).
 The correct code will look like follows.

 **Example 5: Passing Astronomy objects to Meteor methods**

 The Astronomy objects can be passed to Meteor methods without any modifications.
 All Astronomy classes are EJSON-able.
-It means that they can be transfered from client to server (and vice versa) using the DDP protocol.
+It means that they can be transfered from the client to the server (and vice versa) using the DDP protocol.

 ```js
 Meteor.methods({